 Child Support Enforcement Lawsuits in Texas

 The failure to pay child support is a violation of your order and carries penalties under the law.
 However, it would help if you acted to have these potential penalties triggered.
 A child, support enforcement suit is how you can have these violations of the order addressed by a judge.
 Essentially you would file a subsequent lawsuit that asks the judge to handle the missed support payments.
-Presenting evidence in the form of an attorney general's ledger of missed payments and the total owed is a good start.
+Show a ledger of missed payments as evidence for owed amounts.

 Modifying a Child Support/Medical Support Order